 What medication(s) are available to treat allergic conjunctivitis?

 Both prescription and over-the-counter allergy eye drops can treat allergic conjunctivitis.
 Most of the easily available allergy eye drops work best when used daily for at least a few weeks, and it may take up to a week to get full symptom relief.
 Some eye drops can be used only on an as needed basis.
 Allergy eye drops may work better for some than pill or liquid medications as eye drops do not cause any drowsiness or changes in appetite.
 However, pill or liquid medications may be more helpful if allergies cause a lot of eyelid swelling or affect more than just the eyes.
 Please speak with your ophthalmologist if you have questions about allergy medications.

 What options are available if anti-allergy eye drops are not helping?

 Given the different types of over-the-counter eye drops, sometimes what works well for one person may not work as well for another person.
 You may need to try different types of eye drops before you find one that works for your child.
 If there are still allergic conjunctivitis symptoms even after trying different kinds of allergy eye drops, adding a short-term liquid or pill allergy medication by mouth may help relieve symptoms.
 Pills and liquid medications by mouth may also a good treatment for children who don’t do well eye drops, or who have other allergy symptoms like a runny nose.

 Are steroid eye drops okay for children?

-Yes, in some cases, a short course of steroid eye drops along with allergy eye drops is required to treat a severe allergic reaction.
-Steroid use should be monitored closely by your child’s ophthalmologist and used only as directed to prevent serious complications (see below).
+In some cases, steroid eye drops may be needed along with allergy eye drops if the allergic reaction is very severe.
+Steroid use needs to be monitored closely by your child’s ophthalmologist and used only as directed to prevent serious eye problems (see below).